kubeshop/testkube-dashboard/CONTRIBUTING.md

 # Contributing to Testkube Dashboard

-This document helps to start development of the
+This document helps to start development of the Testkube Dashboard.

 ## Table of Contents